fanjizhao/zonda/README.md

 zonda
 =====

-A RPC framework and some utilities for developing distributed service fast for Java and C++
+An RPC framework and some utilities for developing distributed service fast for Java and C++

 Requirements
 ============